 User has the right to opt out and not be bound by the arbitration and class-action waiver provisions set forth in this section by sending written notice of User’s decision to opt out to the following address: Shmoop University, Inc., 20789 N. Pima Road, Suite 230, Scottsdale, AZ 85267.
 The notice must be sent within 30 days of registering to use the Site; otherwise, you shall be bound to arbitrate disputes in accordance with this Agreement.
 If you opt out of these arbitration provisions, Shmoop also will not be bound by them.
 In addition, if you elect to opt out of these arbitration provisions, Shmoop may terminate User’s use of the Site.

 - Time Limitation on Claims

 User agrees that any claim User may have arising out of or related to User’s relationship with Shmoop and this Agreement must be filed within one year after such claim arose; otherwise, User’s claim is permanently barred.

-XIX.
+XX.
 Governing Law

 If any provision in this Agreement is held unenforceable or illegal by an adjudicatory body of competent jurisdiction, such provision shall be modified to the extent necessary to render it enforceable without altering its intent, or severed from this Agreement should no modification be possible, and the other provisions of this Agreement shall remain in full force and effect.

-XXII.
+XXIII.
 Entire Agreement

-XXIV.
+XXV.
 Contact Information